 >>> Did you do these 10 things once you realized your child has pinworms? <<<

 Did you go on a pinworm safari?
 I sure hope you wore a LEGO headlamp – it’s the latest rage in pinworm accessories.
 Now thank me every time you scratch your butt today – I bet it will be a number of times!

+Don’t forget these 10 things to do RIGHT NOW when your child has pinworms!
 While you are busy scratching yourself, let’s add a post about how to treat and prevent head lice: